WeGo Public Transit: Frequent lines

-AccessRide
+Access

 WeGo offers a paratransit service operating specialized van services for people with disabilities unable to use regular bus routes.
-AccessRide provides door-to-door paratransit service in Davidson County within 1.5 mi from a regular bus route.
+WeGo Access provides door-to-door paratransit service in Davidson County within 1.5 mi from a regular bus route.
 This service also provides elderly people with a way to get to doctors' appointments and pick up medication.
 The fare price for this service is $3.70 per ride.

-This is an application based service, these can be downloaded from the WeGo Website and must be returned to the Central location downtown.

-Music City Central / WeGo Central (Elizabeth Duff Transit Center)
+Elizabeth Duff Transit Center

 WeGo bus next to mural honoring Elizabeth Duff, on the lower level of the eponymous transit center.

 In May 2007, the MTA began construction of Music City Central for $54 million, a downtown bus transfer station and hub next to the Nashville Municipal Auditorium.
 It replaced the outdoor Downtown Transit Mall on Deaderick Street.
 The facility opened to the public on Oct.
 26, 2008.
 Many major lines operate as spokes meeting at this hub.

 The transfer hub was renamed to WeGo Central along with the rebranding of the service in 2018.
 In 2023, it was renamed to the Elizabeth Duff Transit Center at WeGo Central, in honor of the first woman and the first African American woman to drive buses for Nashville MTA.
 A mural was painted at the transit center by Creative Girls Rock, featuring Duff's portrait, and unveiled in September 2024.

 Elizabeth Duff Transit Center is a two-story facility with climate-controlled waiting areas.
 Each level has a U-shaped driveway with twelve bus bays, arranged with six lining each of the straight lengths of the driveways; the upper level opens onto Representative John Lewis Way, while the lower level opens onto 4th Avenue.
 Riders can buy tickets, check bus schedules, and shop at a convenience store (lower level) or donut shop (upper level), both located at the facility.
 A multi-story public parking garage is located above the transfer portion of the facility.